vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The remaining order is intentional:

 1. add neutral control transitions for fades/slides;
-2. migrate Konami SNES to compiler-cursor commands and delete its modulation shadow interpreter;
-3. migrate Akao SNES to compiler-cursor commands, replacing its dialect matrix, byte rewriting, tempo scraping, prepass, and tick motion;
+2. migrate Akao SNES to compiler-cursor commands, replacing its dialect matrix, byte rewriting, tempo scraping, format-specific analysis, and tick motion;
-4. add symbolic Akao articulation/sample binding and remove materialization source reads;
+3. add symbolic Akao articulation/sample binding and remove materialization source reads;
-5. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
+4. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
-6. remove all `canScan`, old cursor-dialect, byte-pool, prepass, and materialization adapters;
+5. remove all `canScan`, old cursor-dialect, byte-pool, and materialization adapters;
-7. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.
+6. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.

 Architectural acceptance criteria: